gregorias/coop.nvim/README.md

 end
 ```

-And an await method that has three variants:
+And an await method that has three overload and a protected variant.

 ```lua
 -- Awaits task completion.